Enrolment process

 Acceptance

-• The family is required to accept the offer by a specified deadline by contacting the front office or by email.
+Families must accept the offer by the specified deadline, either by contacting the front office or replying by email.

 Transition

-• Our school will offer transition times to help new students adjust to their new learning environment.
+The school provides transition sessions to support new students in settling into their learning environment.

 Eligibility:

-• Children who turn 4 years of age between 1 May and 31 October are eligible to start school in term 3 of the same year (intake 2).
+Children who turn four between 1 May and 31 October can begin school in Term 3 of that same year (second intake).

 Reception Duration: